okyksl/CHEERS-challenge/index.md

 ## <a name="section-background-deep"></a>Product: DEEP Platform
 <img src="resources/thedeep.png" alt="Deep Logo" width="150"/>

 DFS is the technical host of the Data Entry and Exploration Platform (DEEP, [thedeep.io](https://www.thedeep.io/)), a tool used by humanitarians all over the world to monitor and assess crises.
 The DEEP project provides effective solutions to analyze and harvest data from secondary sources such as news articles, social media, and reports that are used by responders and analysts in humanitarian crises.
 During crises, rapidly identifying important information from the constantly-increasing data is crucial to understand the needs of affected populations and to improve evidence-based decision making.
-The DEEP has been used by many organisations in multiple crisis contexts, such as:
+The DEEP has been used by many organizations in multiple crisis contexts, such as:
 * The [monitoring of the impact of cyclone Idai and Kenneht in Mozambique, Malawi and Zimbabwe](https://media.ifrc.org/wp-content/uploads/sites/5/2019/07/201907-MOZ-MovementHandOut.pdf) by the Red Cross and Red Crescent Movement
 * The [UNHCR Coordination Platform](https://r4v.info/en/situations/platform) for Refugees and Migrants from Venezuela
 * The ACAPS secondary data review of the Rohingya influx in Bangladesh